Noel-Watters/E-Commerce-App/README.md

 ### User Authentication
 1. Register or log in to access protected routes.
+2. You can log in with your email/password or with your Google account.
-2. Logged-in users can view their profile and manage products.
+3. Logged-in users can view their profile and manage products (admin only).

 ### Product Management
 1. Navigate to `/product/manage` (requires login).